young, creative, and broke: are we working with a guilty conscience?

 "I think our generation's existential crisis centers on our own narcissism — for example: 'brand me' and exploring its toxic limits.
 And that's why we get labelled narcissists.
 The Internet is a hungry beast.
 I think a lot of 'millennial journalists' in this age of confessional writing are vulnerable to cannibalizing their personal lives for very cheap copy.
 I've done it myself.
 Writing 2000 words about your vagina for $150 might seem like a really tip-top idea in your 20s, but I question the posterity of that decision.
 I feel guilty about contributing to this culture of throwaway content for likes and shares when I could be out building a hospital or something.
 Our generation doesn't have the financial freedom to work on an anthology of terrible poetry when a moldy double room in Hackney is $1050 a month.

 My dad is in a permanent state of apoplexy about the fact I don't have a FTJ.
 He's from a generation where you just got a job."

 Sinead MacInnes, 26, actress, Edinburgh

 "I am (trying) to work as an actor, training part time at Identity School of Acting and working full time (ish) in the alumni office at SOAS, where I did my degree.
-It took me a long time to be able to say the sentence 'I'm an actor' when people ask me what I do because it makes me cringe.
+It took me a long time to be able to say the sentence 'I'm an actor' when people ask me what I do, because it makes me cringe.
 I guess in my head I was like 'are you an actor, really?'
 Self-doubt is a killer.
-My mum, who raised me alone, is very supportive.
+My mom, who raised me alone, is very supportive.

 Text Nellie Eden